5 Benefits of Embedded Integration Platforms for SaaS Products

 • First, you don't have your engineers and support personnel spending time on integration infrastructure (handling all the upgrades, security patches, and backups).

-• Second, using the infrastructure provided by the embedded integration platform (with resources to manage a nearly unlimited number of integrations) substantially reduces integration problems in production and associated customer service requests, compared to deploying integrations on infrastructure built in-house.
+• Second, using the infrastructure provided by the embedded integration platform (with resources to manage a nearly unlimited number of embedded integrations) substantially reduces integration problems in production and associated customer service requests, compared to deploying integrations on infrastructure built in-house.

 Solve integration issues faster by empowering non-devs

 In a typical customer service environment, first-level support takes the calls/emails/chats.
-Then they refer more complex matters to the next level (either more technical non-devs or to developers themselves).
+Then they refer more complex matters to the next level (either more technical non-devs or developers themselves).

 An embedded integration platform shifts much of the day-to-day integration onboarding and support functions to non-engineers.
 The platform is an accessible, centralized repository for integration info so that customer-facing teams can answer customer questions without consulting devs.
 You can also upload documents like design specifications, troubleshooting steps – whatever your teams need.
 They can easily see which customers have which integrations enabled, their configurations, when they last ran, if any errors have occurred, and so on.